7PH/exponential-regression/README.md

 `$STORE_PATH` is the path where you would like to store the csv file.

 ## Benchmark
-Benchmark has been done using these parameters
+Benchmark between different input forms have been done using these values
 ```typescript
 const A: number = 0.3;
 const B: number = 0.6;